akaFM/One-Way-Out/README.md

 >
  ## Testing
 > * First and foremost, we tested the program for memory leaks using valgrind.
 As you can see in [this](https://cdn.discordapp.com/attachments/1208154094460604427/1218169313651986505/image.png?ex=6606af94&is=65f43a94&hm=4c25657fbfc39f22a94be1361e5c08cecea6a4a43e2f1b510b60e429ee3110d6&) attachment, we were able to optimize the program to the extent where it's memory-leak free.
 An example of a problem that this type of testing solved can be seen in pull request #77.
 > * For unit tests, we used the googletest submodule.
-[This]() is a snapshot of some of our unit tests.
+[This](https://media.discordapp.net/attachments/1208154094460604427/1218292178464538635/image.png?ex=66072202&is=65f4ad02&hm=35e937de3a7aad756ef8260ec2d0287811454606f09e7afa8b765ef23f7ea370&=&format=webp&quality=lossless&width=761&height=701) and [this](https://media.discordapp.net/attachments/1208154094460604427/1218294581532033114/image.png?ex=6607243f&is=65f4af3f&hm=56bfcae88c311e67ac980a5cee848e1fb138947c2a6f48352c6b2518525e27c4&=&format=webp&quality=lossless&width=414&height=701) are snapshots of some of our unit test outputs.
 Much of the tests were for somewhat expected inputs, since very little of the functions in our program take direct user input.
 As we expand in another sprint, one of our objectives is to use the dictation of our unit tests restructure bulky functions and classes.
+>
+ ## Additional Notes
+> * The program's class diagram has been fully updated to match code changes.
+You can see the whole history in the "Phase III" section.
+> * Plans for a future sprint, which includes subclasses we didn't get to, are in the "TODO" section of our project board.